 It's not uncommon for children to feel quite comfortable using loving terms like "Daddy" and "Mommy" when they are small.
 These same kids may back off and start calling a stepparent by his or her first name when they reach adolescence.
 The change in label reflects the conflicts and challenges the growing child faces in his attempts to balance loyalties.
 Some step-parents are uncomfortable with a step-child addressing them by their first name because of a perceived casualness.
 In many situations that has merit, but in a blended family, allowing the child as much freedom to address the parent in a way he or she feels most comfortable seems wisest.

 In an ideal situation, children would be given permission to use whatever term they want to use for a stepparent.
 But this permission should ultimately come from the biological parents.
 Your step-daughter's biological mother clearly feels threatened by her calling you "Mom."
 She needs to be reassured that she can never be replaced in her daughter's heart, no matter what label the child uses.
 Biological parents have an incomparable God-given bond with their children that cannot be reversed or undone.

 If your step-daughter's biological mom is unable or unwilling to grant her permission to call you "mommy," your husband needs to make sure that the girl doesn't feel guilty about this.
 He should sit down with her and say something like the following: "I know this puts you in a tight spot between your mom and your stepmother.
 Apparently your mom isn't comfortable with you calling your step-mom 'Mommy.'
 We realize this is tough for you.
 Whatever you want to do is okay with me and my new wife.
 It doesn't really matter what you call us.
 What counts is that we love you."

-If you think it would be helpful to discuss your questions with a member of our staff, please feel free to call Focus on the Family's Counseling department at your own convenience.
+If you think it would be helpful to discuss your questions with a member of our staff, please feel free to call Focus on the Family's Counseling department.
 They'll be pleased to assist you in any way they can.

 Parenting In Blended Families